-We are announcing the availability of a draft guidance for industry entitled “Interpretation of and Compliance Policy for Certain Label Requirement; Applicability of Certain Federal Food, Drug, and Cosmetic Act Requirements to Vape Shops.”
+We are announcing the availability of a guidance for industry entitled “Interpretation of and Compliance Policy for Certain Label Requirement; Applicability of Certain Federal Food, Drug, and Cosmetic Act Requirements to Vape Shops.”
 This guidance finalizes the draft guidance of the same title, which was made available for public comment as noted in the Federal Register of January 17, 2017 (82 FR 4893).

-This draft guidance document, when finalized, will provide FDA's interpretation of, and a compliance policy for, the label requirement under section 903(a)(2)(C) of the FD&C Act (21 U.S.C.
+This guidance document provides FDA's interpretation of, and a compliance policy for, the label requirement under section 903(a)(2)(C) of the FD&C Act (21 U.S.C.
 387c(a)(2)(C)).
-This draft guidance document, when finalized, is also intended to assist retailers who sell newly deemed products by explaining whether engaging in certain activities subjects such establishments to additional requirements of the FD&C Act and the limited circumstances under which FDA does not intend to enforce compliance.
+This guidance document is also intended to assist retailers who Start Printed Page 11109sell deemed products by explaining whether engaging in certain activities subjects such establishments to additional requirements of the FD&C Act and the limited circumstances under which FDA does not intend to enforce compliance.

 The Family Smoking Prevention and Tobacco Control Act (Pub.
-L. 111-31) (Tobacco Control Act), enacted on June 22, 2009, amends section 904 of the FD&C Act (21 U.S.C.
-387d) and provides FDA with the authority to regulate the manufacture, marketing, and distribution of tobacco products to protect the public health generally and to reduce tobacco use by minors.
+L. 111-31) (Tobacco Control Act), enacted on June 22, 2009, amends the FD&C Act and provides FDA with the authority to regulate the manufacture, marketing, and distribution of tobacco products to protect the public health generally and to reduce tobacco use by minors.

 Cigarettes, cigarette tobacco, roll-your-own tobacco, and smokeless tobacco were immediately covered by FDA's tobacco product authorities in chapter IX of the FD&C Act, when the Tobacco Control Act went into effect.
 As for other types of tobacco products, section 901(b) of the FD&C Act (21 U.S.C.
 387a(b)) grants FDA authority to deem those products subject to chapter IX of the FD&C Act.
-Under that authority, FDA issued a rule deeming all other products that meet the statutory definition of “tobacco product,” set forth in section 201(rr) of the FD&C Act (21 U.S.C.
+Pursuant to that authority, FDA issued a rule deeming all other products that meet the statutory definition of “tobacco product,” set forth in section 201(rr) of the FD&C Act (21 U.S.C.
 321(rr)), except for accessories of those products, as subject to chapter IX of the FD&C Act (21 U.S.C.
 387 through 387u) (81 FR 28974).
 FDA published the final rule on May 10, 2016, and it became effective on August 8, 2016.

 II.
 Significance of Guidance

-FDA is issuing this draft guidance consistent with FDA's good guidance practices regulation (21 CFR 10.115).
-The draft guidance, when finalized, will represent the current thinking of FDA.
+This guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
+The guidance represents the current thinking of FDA on this topic.
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.
 This guidance is not subject to Executive Order 12866.

 III.
 Electronic Access

-Persons with access to the Internet may obtain an electronic version of the draft guidance at either https://www.regulations.gov or http://www.fda.gov/TobaccoProducts/Labeling/RulesRegulationsGuidance/default.htm.
+Persons with access to the internet may obtain an electronic version of the guidance at either https://www.regulations.gov or https://www.fda.gov/TobaccoProducts/Labeling/RulesRegulationsGuidance/default.htm.